OasisLMF/GenerateDocs/src/getting_started/mdk_quickstart.rst

 The ``transform-source-to-canonical`` subcommand can be used to transform a source exposure or accounts CSV file (in either EDM or OED format) to an appropriate canonical Oasis format.
 The transformation is done by converting the source CSV to XML, applying an XSLT transformation, and an optional XSD schema validation (if one is provided), and converting the transformed XML back to CSV.

-The command can be run either by providing all the arguments directly in the invocation, or by defining them as keys in a (JSON) configuration file and using the ``-C`` (or ``--config``) option.
+The command can be run either by providing all the arguments directly in the invocation, or by defining them as keys in a (JSON) command configuration file and using the ``-C`` (or ``--config``) option.
 It is probably simpler to use the first option.
 ::

-    oasislmf model transform-source-to-canonical [-C /path/to/configuration/file] |
+    oasislmf model transform-source-to-canonical [-C /path/to/cmd/configuration/file] |
                                                  -s /path/to/source/file
                                                  -x /path/to/transformation/file
                                                  [-y 'exposures'|'accounts']